‘Bold And The Beautiful’ Preview For Tuesday: Brooke’s Bridal Gown Entrance In Boat For Portofino Challenge

 Eric and Ridge competed against each other in the Portofino Challenge.
 Eric designed for Forrester Creations while Ridge used his talents for Spectra Fashions.

 Ridge told Brooke how much he appreciated the tribute to Taylor Hayes Forrester (Hunter Tylo).
 They had dedicated the Portofino Challenge to her memory.
 He also thanked his father for the fashion show competition.
-It had distracted him from his grief from Taylor.
+It had distracted him from his grief over Taylor.

 Bridget Forrester (then – Jennifer Finnegan) noticed that Massimo Marone (the late Joe Mascolo) could not keep his eyes off Ridge and Eric.
 She remarked that it must be difficult to watch his son interact with the man who raised him.